enuffv/enuffbotting/README.md

 # 😠 enuffbotting 😠
-  stop making this it's bad for creator pls pls
+stop this at once, youtubers dont like this and nor do i.

-# 🎉 fuck you, bots run the net 🎉
+# 🎉fuck you, bots run the net 🎉
 - login through cookie lists
   - extract cookies from files and put into big list and use them each iteration.